-Bonaire is known as one of the best shore-diving locations in the world.
+Bonaire is one of the best scuba diving destinations in the world.
+Unlimited shore diving, macro life, beginner-friendly dives and services that cater to advanced divers make this Caribbean charmer a true haven for total diver freedom.
 The way the island has cultivated and created this shore diving infrastructure is like no other, keep reading to learn how diving in Bonaire works.

 Although known for diving, the island offers so much more to its guests and residents.
 Whether you want to feed 700 donkeys, explore the flamingo-filled lakes, or fill your entire dive-cation with underwater views, Bonaire is a destination for everyone.